 score - number for the current score questions - List of all questions answers - List of all answers

 Running Scratch

 There are two versions of Scratch, one of which runs in a web client and the other is installed onto the local computer.
-These instructions are based on Scratch 1.4 which is installed onto the local computer and can be started from a Scratch icon on the desktop or start menu.
+These instructions are based on Scratch 2 which is web-based.